Solid design principles for all instructional design initiatives.

 A problem or task-based approach is effective in the design of contextual learning activities.

-Another common issue with learning design was over reliance on the demonstration principle (such as an instructor presenting content or an online course that’s content rather than action orientated).
+Another common issue with learning design is an over reliance on the demonstration principle (such as an instructor presenting content or an online course that’s content rather than action orientated).
 This over reliance on demonstration results in limited activation and practice opportunities for the learner.
 According to Merrill, success is impeded if one or more of the principles are omitted from your learning design.

 Effective design therefore is achieved if it is centred around real-world problems and includes all four phases of instruction.

 How are the principles used in the real world?

 Each principle has a number of methods for inclusion in design.
 For problem-centred, tasks can be shown as worked examples or real-world problem statements that have to be resolved.
 For activation, recalling a common experience can be used to relate to new knowledge provided during the demonstration phase.
 Application can be managed via scaffolding where support is gradually removed to present greater control to the learner until finally, integration techniques can include learners demonstrating, creating, reflecting or discussing their new knowledge and skills.

-A task-based instructional design model providing solid foundations for your instructional design initiative. “
+A task-based instructional design model providing solid foundations for your instructional design initiatives. “

 Pros: Concise model for the creation of a learning experience.

 Cons: Design only focus, does not describe how learners acquire knowledge.